 It is timely that LANDBANK has adopted the theme "Transforming Challenges into Opportunities" to summarize our strategic thrusts and direction for 2008.
-The year also marked the start of implementing our new set of strategies for the new five-year business plan (2008-2012) captured in the words WE CARE: Widening credit outreach to small farmers and fisherfolk
+The year also marked the start of implementing our new set of strategies for the new fiveyear business plan (2008-2012) captured in the words WE CARE: Widening credit outreach to

-Enhancing customer service through effective delivery of products and services and expanding consumer and retail lending

-Continuous strengthening of our human resource

-Augmenting LANDBANK's support to CARP

-Retain the Bank's top 5 ranking and strategically position LANDBANK as the dominant government universal bank and other stakeholders,
+- small farmers and fisherfolk Enhancing customer service through effective delivery of products and services and expanding consumer and retail lending - Continuous strengthening of our human resource - Augmenting LANDBANK's support to CARP - Retain the Bank's top 5 ranking and strategically position LANDBANK as the dominant - government universal bank Enforcing good governance and risk management

-Enforcing good governance and risk management With the continued support of our clients, partners, employees

-LANDBANK made 2008 another historic year.
+With the continued support of our clients, partners, employees and other stakeholders, LANDBANK made 2008 another historic year.
 As we celebrated our 45th anniversary, we took pride in having turned our sapphire year into a true gem - a shining period of many triumphs and achievements in the various facets of our operations.
 We believe that clear goals, the proper mindset, and resolute actions helped us transcend the obstacles and seize the year's prospects.